ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Clients may be authorized to access this resource even without being group members, e.g., if authorized to be external signature verifiers for the group.

-* /ace-group/GROUPNAME/policies : this resource is invariant once established, and contains the group policies of the group with name GROUPNAME.
+* /ace-group/GROUPNAME/policies : the path of this resource is invariant once the resource is established.
+This resource contains the group policies of the group with name GROUPNAME.

   A Client can access this resource as a group member in order to retrieve the group policies.
 This operation is described in {{policies}}.

-* /ace-group/GROUPNAME/num : this resource is invariant once established, and contains the current version number for the symmetric group keying material of the group with name GROUPNAME.
+* /ace-group/GROUPNAME/num : the path of this resource is invariant once the resource is established.
+This resource contains the current version number for the symmetric group keying material of the group with name GROUPNAME.

   A Client can access this resource as a group member in order to retrieve the version number of the keying material currently used in the group.
 This operation is described in {{key-version}}.